Thursday 19 September 2019

 Wednesday 23 April 2014

-To start off here, I could act the plonker and 'big this up' presenting this Bloggy thing as some sort of cerebral scientific study, but it wouldn't be fitting would it?
-Being honest I have to admit that all that this Blog come diary is, is just a primitive way of storing some of my macro moth records (and photos) in a form that is pleasing (to me) as well as being a rough text reference point for personal use in the future.
-As a manic recorder of moths (and birds) I have developed some sort of warped inner need to set things out and arrange them in a form for comparison year upon year, and as I had nothing better to do, I decided to try having my own real, super dooper, proper moth Blog - delusional?
+To start off this bit here, I could act the plonker and 'big this up' presenting this Bloggy thing as some sort of cerebral scientific study, but it wouldn't be fitting would it?
+Being honest I have to admit that all that this Blog come diary is for me is just a primitive way of storing some of my macro moth records (and photos) in a form that was pleasing for me to put together as well as going on to be some sort of rough text/reference point for personal use in the future.
+As a manic recorder of moths (and birds) I have developed some sort of warped inner need to set things out and arrange them in a form for comparison year upon year, and this due to the fact that I had nothing better to do, meaning that I decided to try having my own real, super dooper, proper moth Blog - a bit delusional?
 Perhaps?
-Anyhow, as I already had all my written records set out in word document form, alongside tens of thousands of moths photos scattered haphazardly in my computer hard-drives set out in a year by year, I thought this set up would help me in some way, purely by having them all in one place ... well that was the thinking anyway??
+Anyhow, as I already had all my written records set out various word document form, alongside tens of thousands of moths photos scattered haphazardly in my computer hard-drives set out in a year by year, I thought this set up would help me in some way, purely by having them all in one place ... well that was the thinking anyway??
 Having just set out the first draft as it were, it looks and reads just about okay to my eye ... but as I say 'just about' ...

 Unfortunately I didn't own a digital camera until rather late in life (the spring of 2006 as it turned out) so there are many photographic gaps that need to be filled as time wears on.
-Some of those early rarity captures will never be duplicated of course.
-The photos are of dubious quality anyway due to using only cheap pocket type cameras and whilst I have toyed with the idea of buying a digital SLR camera, I always ended up spending any spare dosh on guitar bits and pieces.
-If I was loaded I would buy one, but I'm not, so therefore will be forced to persevere with inferior camera gear - I'm not all that bothered if truth be known.
-I used to have a Nikon 4500, with which it was possible to get half decent photos on occasion, but since that ancient relic packed up I've been stuck using various Nikon, Canon and Lumix compact or bridge cameras, so obviously the image quality isn't and never will be great, nothing I've owned has matched my old Nikon 4500 which is sorely missed, the macro facility on that old (less than 4 megapixel!!) ancient digital box brownie still puts to shame my modern day compact camera purchases.
+Some of those early rarity captures will probably never be duplicated of course.
+The photos are of dubious quality due to using only cheap pocket type cameras and whilst I have toyed with the idea of buying a digital SLR camera, I always ended up spending any spare dosh on guitar bits and pieces.
+If I was loaded I would buy one, but I'm not, so therefore will be forced to persevere with inferior camera gear - I'm not all half bothered if truth be known.
+I used to have a Nikon 4500, with which it was possible to get half decent photos on occasion, but since that ancient relic packed up I've been stuck using various Nikon, Canon and Lumix compact or bridge cameras, so obviously the image quality isn't and never will be great.
+Nothing I've owned has matched the macro lens of my old Nikon 4500, which is sorely missed.
+The macro facility and the other internal focusing gubbings on that old (less than 4 megapixel!!) ancient digital box brownie still puts to shame any of my more up to date and modern day compact camera purchases.

 *End of 2020 update: Garden 'list' by then reached 465 macro species.

-This Blog will constantly evolve ...
-I'm currently getting the basics uploaded and when this is finished I will then start the inevitable padding out process of adding more and more information about this as a recording site of sorts.
-I think that it might take another month or so to get it into a basic form, but I doubt that it will ever be a finished product?
+This Blog will no doubt constantly evolve as time moves forwards and it gets updated along the way ...
+I'm currently at time of writing getting the basics uploaded and when this is finished I will then start the inevitable padding out process of adding more and more information about this as a recording site of sorts.
+I think that it might take another month or so to get it into a basic form, but I doubt that it will ever be a properly finished product?
 I will always play around with the set up and alter things that I don't like too much with my initial layout knowing me?

 I've spent thousands of hours mulling around the traps, taking photos, making 'many' moth traps, trawling the interweb for info and writing up records, there are few people who could even put the effort into their garden traps as I have, even if they had the time and inclination.
 My mania has once again found a satisfying project, I only wish that I'd listened to Franny a few years earlier than I did, as the first time I looked into a moth trap it proved without any exaggeration to be a life changing event for me.